Apex Legends' new map is shaking up the meta

 World’s Edge carries forward season two’s theme of nature running rampant over the Apex arena.
 No, there aren’t any dinosaurs lumbering or flying around (not that I saw anyway), but elemental devastation plays a much bigger role.
 Skyscrapers and drilling machinery are plastered with ice, steam vents surround a research station, and magma veins singe anything dumb enough to stumble into them.

 During our preview, Respawn explicitly stated that the map is designed to encourage more long range fights, and it shows through the increased scope and sightlines.
-Respawn confirmed it is definitely bigger than King’s Canyon, but not exactly 4x4 bigger, like PUBG’s move from Erangel to Miramar.
+Respawn confirmed it is definitely bigger than King’s Canyon, but not exactly so big that it dwarfs it.

 Biomes aplenty